 - working collaboratively with stakeholders to develop, monitor and improve national networks and systems for improved clinical awareness and practices in the use of blood and blood products

 - developing the professional and technical competence of our staff

 - delivering our mission in an efficient, professional, inclusive, responsive and innovative manner.

 As a small independent agency, the NBA provides an environment that empowers staff to take direct responsibility for delivering significant outcomes in a challenging and ever changing industry.
-We espouse to foster an environment of enthusiasm and leadership, with a strong work ethic.
+We espouse to foster an environment of diversity, enthusiasm and leadership, with a strong work ethic.